ondra-vaic/Steering-AI-Documentation/docs/5_documentation-defaults/1_behaviors/1_simple-behaviors/1_debug-simple.md

 # Debug Simple

 Draws all the entities passed to it as circles.
-It can be useful for debugging.
+Can be useful for debugging.

 ## DebugSimpleJob